 Ascending the open slope above the trail.
 Mount Lineham behind.

-Ray hikes up the red scree.
+Ray hikes up the red scree

 More scree

-Colorful rock band
+Colourful rock band

-Mount Custer sits at the end of Cameron Lake (mouse over for a close-up).
+Mount Custer sits at the end of Cameron Lake (mouse over for a close-up)

 The summit

-Coming to the cliff bands
+Coming to the cliff bands as we continued along the ridge to the east summit

-The north side of the ridge was an easy scramble.
+The north side of the ridge was an easy scramble

 On a goat track below the cliff bands